 The ECC and Kindergarten have a weather appropriate dress code, and we ask that all boys wear a kipah and tzitzit beginning in Nursery 4.

 In 1st – 5th Grade, Boys and girls are required to wear a solid colored shirt with a collar.
 The shirts cannot have words, pictures or ornaments on the front or back.
 A small insignia will be allowed as long as it is smaller than the size of a quarter.
 Sleeve length should be at mid-bicep or longer; no cap sleeves are allowed.
 Boys must wear a kipah and tzitzit at all times.
 For further details on the specifics of the dress code, please click here.

 Beginning in 6th grade, students have a dress code, rather than a specific uniform.
 Students are allowed to wear a variety of color shirts, as long as there are no pictures or words.
 Boys’ shirts must have collars.
 Boys can wear black, dark blue, navy, gray or khaki pants (no jeans).
 Girls may wear a variety of non form-fitting skirts as long as there are no slits, and it cover their knees when sitting or standing.
 For details on the upper school dress code, please click here.

-Beginning in February of 2014, all of our Admissions forms will be available and completed through an on-line company, TADS.
-You will create an account for your child and fill out the questions through a user-friendly on-line form.
+All of our Admissions forms are available and completed through online forms.
 There will also be forms available for download that you will need to fill out, such as medical forms, transcript release forms, etc. and you will need to provide the school with a copy of your child’s birth certificate.
 Depending on your child’s age, the process may include a shadow visit and age appropriate screening.
-Our Admissions Director, will walk you through the details of the Admissions process.
+Our Admissions Director, Andrea Strosberg (email@example.com) will walk you through the details of the Admissions process.